Personalized Funeral Services

 One of our main missions is giving your loved one the final tribute they deserve.
 Contrary to common belief, funeral services are not all the same.
 They can take on many different formats and styles.
 We can plan and execute funeral ceremonies that follow very traditional practices to those that take on less formal, more unique styles.
 We work with you to create the funeral service that best honors your loved one’s life, allows the best way for you to say goodbye, meets your family's specific wishes, and fits within your financial budget.

 We have years of experience in this industry, and we take pride in offering families quality and affordable funeral services throughout Sussex County, Delaware.
-We hope to help as many families in need as we can as their Delaware funeral service provider, and we promise to help every family member heal as they embark on their journey with grief.
 On this page, we have provided a breakdown of the traditional funeral process included in the services we offer as well as a brief history and overview of what a funeral is.

 If you have any questions about our funeral services, please feel free to contact us.